-Originally from southern New Hampshire, Corey Olsen, the Tolkien Professor, currently teaches in the English Department at Washington College, a delightful little liberal-arts college in Chestertown, on Maryland’s Eastern Shore.
-There he lectures in Chaucer, Arthurian literature, courtly love, the Bible, Greco-Roman mythology, and a full-semester course on the works of Tolkien.
+Originally from southern New Hampshire, Corey Olsen, the Tolkien Professor, taught for several years in the English Department at Washington College, a delightful little liberal-arts college in Chestertown, on Maryland’s Eastern Shore.
+There he lectured on Chaucer, Arthurian literature, courtly love, the Bible, Greco-Roman mythology, and a full-semester course on the works of Tolkien.
 In 2007, Professor Olsen was honored with the Alumni Association’s Award for Distinguished Teaching, the most prestigious teaching award given to a faculty member at Washington College.
-He is also the faculty advisor of the auspiciously-named English honor society, Sigma Tau Delta (STD).
+He was also the faculty advisor of the auspiciously-named English honor society, Sigma Tau Delta (STD).

 Corey Olsen received his BA from Williams College, where he double-majored in English and Astrophysics, in 1996.
 A Phi Beta Kappa member, Olsen graduated with Highest Honors in English, sang with the Elizabethans, and proudly directed the Mucho Macho Moocow Marching Band.
 In 2004, Olsen graduated with a Ph.D. in English from Columbia University.
 He specializes in medieval literature, especially the poetry of Geoffrey Chaucer, the Morte d’Arthur of Sir Thomas Malory, and, of course, the works of J.R.R.
 Tolkien.